bookofjoa/bookofjoa/Bookofjoa/chapters/wisdom/chapter-58-humility-practice.md

 <div class="verse">
 <h3><span class="verse-number">🌟 Verse 23</span></h3>
-<p>The ultimate life practice gratitude for the advantages and opportunities you've received, recognizing how much of your success depends on factors beyond your control.</p>
+<p>Joa practice gratitude for the advantages and opportunities you've received, recognizing how much of your success depends on factors beyond your control.</p>
 </div>

 <div class="verse">